Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital framework: Introduction

 In previous works, we developed a low-scaling algorithm for RPA correlation-energy calculations for periodic systems with NAO basis sets \cite{ShiR24}.
 This algorithm was implemented in a standalone library LibRPA \cite{ShiR25,librpa-repo}, which has been interfaced with NAO-based DFT codes.
-The algorithm was based on a real-space imaginary-time representation of the density response function $\chi^0$ together with the LRI approximation, and achieves a sub-quadratic scaling for the evaluation of $\chi^0$ with respect to the number of atoms in the unit cell.\cite{ShiR24} It is based on a real-space imaginary-time representation of the density response function $\chi^0$ the LRI approximation, and achieves sub-quadratic scaling for the evaluation of $\chi^0$ with respect to the number of atoms in the unit cell.\cite{ShiR24} In the present work, we extend this algorithm to $G^0W^0$ and present its implementation in LibRPA.
+The algorithm was based on a real-space imaginary-time representation of the density response function $\chi^0$ together with the LRI approximation, and achieves a sub-quadratic scaling for the evaluation of $\chi^0$ with respect to the number of atoms in the unit cell.\cite{ShiR24} In the present work, we extend this algorithm to $G^0W^0$ and present its implementation in LibRPA.
 In particular, the low-scaling evaluation of the response function and self-energy is cast into a unified real-space tensor-contraction framework.
 Benchmark calculations show that the low-scaling implementation reproduces the canonical $G^0W^0$ results in FHI-aims with high fidelity, while substantially reducing the scaling with respect to both $\bk$-point sampling and system size.
 For the systems considered here, the overall scaling with system size is reduced to approximately $\mathcal{O}(N^{2.7})$, and good strong scaling is obtained up to the order of $10^4$ CPU cores.
 Although the present implementation is formulated for NAOs, the underlying low-scaling algorithm is not restricted to NAOs and can in principle be applied in any localized atomic-orbital framework.

 The remainder of this paper is organized as follows.
 Sec.~\ref{sec:theory} recapitulates the fundamental formalism of $GW$ in a localized NAO basis and introduces the theoretical ingredients used in the present work.
 Sec.~\ref{sec:implementation} describes the implementation details, including the optimized tensor-contraction algorithms, the treatment of the Coulomb-matrix singularity at the $\Gamma$ point, the overall workflow, and the computational setup used in this work.
 Sec.~\ref{sec:results} presents benchmarks of the implementation in terms of accuracy and efficiency against the established canonical approach.
 Finally, concluding remarks are given in Sec.~\ref{sec:conclude}.